lvgl/lv_utils/README.md

 This guide shows how to use the converters offline in a command line on **Linux**

 1. Install PHP: `sudo apt-get install php7.2-cli`
+2. Intall extensions
-2. Intall the Image manipulator extension for PHP: `sudo apt-get install php7.2-gd`
+2.a For the Image manipulator: `sudo apt-get install php7.2-gd` 2.b For the Font Convertor: `sudo apt install php7.2-mbstring`
 3. Clone or download the lv_utils repository: `git clone https://github.com/littlevgl/lv_utils.git`
 4. Go to the *lv_utils* directory.